freenas/freenas-docs/userguide/power.rst

 Log Out
 -------

-To log out, click |ui-power|, then :guilabel:`Log out`.
+To log out, click |ui-power|, then :guilabel:`Log Out`.
 After logging out, the login screen is displayed.